micahnorwoodjordan/getmybeats/README.md

 # context 📝

-- this is a web application to share my music with audiophiles, while showcasing my Python/Django and Angular/TypeScript know-how to other curious techies
+- this online music player is a web application built to share my music with audiophiles, while showcasing my overall technical know-how to other curious techies.

 ## UPDATE MARCH 27, 2025